Samsung/tizen-docs/docs/application/native/getting-started/wearable/first-app.md

 A wearable native application is created using the C language, and can be run on Tizen wearable devices.
 The application uses the native API, which provides various interfaces to the device hardware allowing you to take advantage of numerous capabilities tailored to run with limited device resources.

-Study the following instructions to help familiarize yourself with the Tizen [native application development process](../process/app-dev-process-n.md) as well as using the Tizen Studio and installing the created application on the emulator or target device.
+Study the following instructions to help familiarize yourself with the Tizen [native application development process](../../tutorials/process/app-dev-process.md) as well as using the Tizen Studio and installing the created application on the emulator or target device.
 With the instructions, you can create and run a basic wearable native application, which displays some text on the screen with no user interaction:

-1. Before you get started with developing Tizen applications, download and install the [Tizen Studio](../../../tizen-studio/download/download.md).
-For more information on the installation process, see the [installation guide](../../../tizen-studio/download/installing-sdk.md).
+1. Before you get started with developing Tizen applications, download and install the [Tizen Studio](../../../tizen-studio/index.md).
+For more information on the installation process, see the [installation guide](../../../tizen-studio/setup/installing-sdk.md).
 2. [Create a wearable native project](#create) using the Tizen Studio.
 This step shows how you can use a predesigned project template that creates all the basic files and folders required for your project.
 3. [Build the application](#build).
 After you have implemented code for the features you want, this step shows how you can build the application to validate and compile the code.
 4. [Run the application](#run).
 This step shows how you can run the application on the emulator or a real target device.
 5. [Build a UI](#build_ui).
 This step shows how you can make small alterations to the application UI to improve the usability of your application.

-When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/cover-native-n.md) to ease the tasks of creating functionality and designing the application UI.
+When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/cover-native.md) to ease the tasks of creating functionality and designing the application UI.

+<a name="create"></a>
 ## Creating a Project

 The following example shows you how to create and configure a basic wearable native application project in the Tizen Studio.
 An application project contains all the files that make up an application.